Degrees and Fields of Study

 GRE and TOEFL or IELTS: The GRE general test is not required.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.

-Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
-In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Center for Experimental Humanities/Graduate School of Arts and Science at NYU.
+Statement of Academic Purpose: Prepare a narrative that integrates your past and present work as it relates to your intended field of study, your intellectual objectives, and your career goals.
+We encourage you to indicate your intended thesis project or field of research.
+Include how and why your studies/research can best be done at the Center for Experimental Humanities and the broader Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.

-Writing Sample: If you have a good sense of your area(s) of interest, you are encouraged to submit a writing sample that speaks to or reflects your area(s) of interest.
-It should be 10-15 double-spaced pages in length.
-Alternatively, you may submit work (creative/professional) in other media that you feel gives the most telling evidence of your accomplishments and interests.
+Writing Sample: Include a strong sample of your writing that speaks to or reflects your area(s) of interest.
+It should be double-spaced and not exceed 20 pages, including all images, notes and bibliography.
+Alternatively, you may submit work (creative/professional) in another medium that offers the most telling evidence of your accomplishments and interests.
 To do so, you will be asked to use a URL to point to your work.
 You will find more specific instructions in the application.

 The Graduate School of Arts and Science reserves the right to change this information at any time.
 This document supersedes all previous versions.